JustHolland/ReelFilms/README.md

 ReelFilms is a database that contains popular documentaries.

 ## Description
-Anyone can access ReelFilms it doesn't require an acoount.
+Anyone can access ReelFilms it doesn't require an account.
 The user has the ability to view movies, edit movies, add new movies, and delete movies from the library.

 ## Getting Started